Dillon, Montana: Education

 Dillon is part of School District 10 under Superintendent Glen A. Johnson.
-Schools in this district include: Parkview Elementary School, under Principal Greg Fitzgerald, and the Dillon Middle School under Principal Randy Shipman.
+Schools in this district include: Parkview Elementary School, under Principal Greg Fitzgerald, and the Dillon Middle School under Principal Joel Rogers.
 Dillon is also home to Beaverhead County High School, a Class A High School under Principal Gary Haverfield.
 As of 2017, there were around 320 students.
 The high school's mascot is the Beaver.

 Dillon is known statewide for its decades of success in high school sports.
 The boys' basketball team won the Class A State Championship in 1990, the school's first state title since 1946.
 Since 2000 the high school football team has played in 11 Class A State Championships, winning eight.
 The boys' basketball team has played in eight Class A State Championships since 2007, winning five.

 The city is also home to the University of Montana Western, formerly Western Montana College, under provost and vice chancellor Deborah Hedeen and Chancellor Beth Weatherby.
 As of 2016, there were 1,501 students.
 The college mascot is the Bulldog.

 Dillon Public Library was built as a Carnegie library in 1901 and still serves the community.

 Economy

 Dillon's largest employers include Barretts Minerals Inc., Barrett Hospital and HealthCare, and Beaverhead County.
 Great Harvest Bread Company has its franchising headquarters in Dillon.
-Patagonia has an outlet in Dillon.

-Dillon has 31 restaurants, including local businesses such as Papa T's Family Dining, Sparky's Garage, Stageline Pizza, the Lion's Den, 4 B's Restaurant, Sweetwater Coffee, La Fiesta Mexicana, and Mac's Last Cast.
-The Beaverhead Brewing Company is also in Dillon.
-Fast food chains with locations in Dillon include Dairy Queen, McDonald's, Subway, Pita Pit, Taco John's, and Pizza Hut.
-Chain stores in Dillon are Safeway, Town & Country, Ace Hardware, and Murdoch's Ranch & Home Supply.

 The Beaverhead County Museum is in Dillon.
 Public facilities in Dillon include the Dillon Public Library, Post Office, and Barrett's Park.
 The YMCA has a location within the city limits.

 Recreational activities that draw tourism to Dillon include fishing on the Beaverhead River, snowmobiling, hiking, shopping at the Patagonia outlet, four-wheeling, the annual Demolition Derby, and skiing at Maverick Mountain Ski Area.
 Bannack State Park is popular with tourists.
 Dillon is also home to the annual "Montana's Biggest Weekend" event, also known as the Jaycee Labor Day Rodeo, Concert, & Parade.